grumpyjames/birding-almanac/features/a-200-bird-year/part-27-handa.md

 smart looking bird!
 One of the main reasons for a Summer trip was to catch the bird in its breeding plumage; this quality of view vindicates that part of the plan, at least.
-Further admiring oohs and aahs occur once we have the 'scope set up.
+Further admiring oohs and aahs occur once we have the 'scope set up; it's still too far away for decent photos though.

 A short drive round to Altandhu, an abortive attempt at seawatching (be warned, Reiff is rife with people who are hostile to anyone not